AvantikaChouhan/Celebal_Excellence_Intern_Tasks/week-7/README.md

 # Delta Lake Incremental Data Processing Assignment

-## Overview
+## 📌 Overview

-This project demonstrates incremental data processing using **PySpark** and **Delta Lake**.
-The workflow includes loading a dataset into a Delta table, performing data cleaning, simulating incremental data, applying the Delta Lake MERGE operation, validating the results, and displaying the final dataset.
+This project demonstrates **Incremental Data Processing** using **PySpark** and **Delta Lake**.
+The workflow includes loading a dataset into a Delta table, performing data cleaning, simulating incremental data, applying the **MERGE** operation, validating the results, and displaying the final dataset.

 ---

-## Objective
+# 🎯 Objective

-- Load dataset into a Delta table.
+- 📥 Load dataset into a Delta table.
-- Perform basic data cleaning (handle null values and remove duplicates).
+- 🧹 Perform basic data cleaning (handle null values and remove duplicates).
-- Create a second dataset simulating new/incremental data.
+- ➕ Create a second dataset simulating new/incremental data.
-- Apply the MERGE operation to update existing records and insert new records.
+- 🔄 Apply the **MERGE** operation to update existing records and insert new records.
-- Validate the results.
+- ✅ Validate the results.
-- Display the final dataset and summary.
+- 📊 Display the final dataset and summary.

 ---

-## Dataset
+# 📂 Dataset

-**Dataset Used:** Sample Superstore Dataset
+**Dataset Used:** **Sample Superstore Dataset**

 The project contains:

-- **superstore_master.csv** – Cleaned master dataset
+- 📄 **superstore_master.csv** – Cleaned master dataset
-- **superstore_incremental.csv** – Incremental dataset used for MERGE operation
+- 📄 **superstore_incremental.csv** – Incremental dataset used for MERGE operation

 ---

-## Project Structure
+# 📁 Project Structure

 ```text
 week-7/